MichaelBaynon/node-db3-challenge/queries.md

 on products.categoryid = categories.categoryid

 ### Display the OrderID and ShipperName for all orders placed before January 9, 1997.
 Shows 161 records.
-select orderid, shippername from orders where orderdate < 1997-01-09 join shippers on orders.shipperid = shippers.shipperid (not working yet)
+select orderid, shippername from orders join shippers on orders.shipperid = shippers.shipperid where orderdate < '1997-01-09'

 ### Display all ProductNames and Quantities placed on order 10251.
 Sort by ProductName.
 Shows 3 records.
-select productname, Quantity, * from OrderDetails where orderid=10251 join products on orderdetails.productid = products.productid (not working aswell)
+select productname, Quantity, * from OrderDetails join products on orderdetails.productid = products.productid
+where orderid=10251
+order by productname

 ### Display the OrderID, CustomerName and the employee's LastName for every order.
 All columns should be labeled clearly.
 Displays 196 records.